Obviously, we all love mash. I’m here today with a variety that bests all other varieties – brown butter mashed potatoes.

 What does brown butter add to mashed potatoes?

 Oh boy!
 It adds everything.
-It adds creaminess and a subtle nutty flavour.
-It adds drama, flecks of colour and a golden top.
-It also pairs perfectly with a bit of crispy sage.
+It adds creaminess and a subtle nutty flavour, drama, flecks of colour and a golden top.
+Brown butter also pairs perfectly with a bit of crispy sage.

 On the note of butter, make sure you get the best variety you can afford.
 Given the recipe has only a few ingredients, the taste of a good butter really shines through.
 There are plenty of decent butter varieties on the market – I like Lurpak, Kerrygold and West.
 You could also use cultured butter if you want to be a little fancy – St David’s Dairy in Melbourne make a great one (for the local followers).